Schedule an Appointment

 Register for a class on MyHealthSpace under Groups/Workshops.

 Register via MyHealthSpace under Groups/Workshops.
-The Healthy Eating Group Appointment dates available in the Fall Semester are as follows:
+The Healthy Eating Group Appointment dates available in the Fall Semester are in the Center for Health and Well-Being room 114 and as follows:

 People with disordered eating, or eating disorders, can come in any shape or size.